apache/jackrabbit-site/src/site/markdown/status/board-report-2025-12.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-Apache Jackrabbit: Board Report September 2025
+Apache Jackrabbit: Board Report December 2025 (draft)
 ==========================================

 ## Description: